Gabrielbemo/hackerrank-java/out/production/HackerRank-Java/com/gabrielbemo/hackerrankjava/introduction/README.md

 ```
 ```

-# Java Stdin and Stdout II.
+# Java Stdin and Stdout II

 In this challenge, you must read an integer, a double, and a String from stdin, then print the values according to the instructions in the Output Format section below.